sancarn/Innovyze-ICM-Libraries/Documentation/Ruby Scripts and Import & Export.md

 ## []

 ### Purpose
-Used to get and set field values
+Used to get and set field values.

 ### Syntax